DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 Also, you'll can control the program select (similar to _MIDI Program Change_) in realtime, by applying a voltage to **PROG.** input jack (can be done by an analog sequencer, such FranKe, or any module capable to deliver unipolar 0V/+10V voltage).
 Voltage must fit into +1V ~ +8.5V range (each 0.5V step selects next program, from **01** to **16**).
 The **PROG.** input jack, of course, is working whatever the current module's context!

-:warning: **Applied voltage on PROG. input jack below +1V, including negative voltage, is ignored (to avoid unwanted program changes).
+:warning: **Applied voltages on PROG. input jack below +1V (including negative voltages) are ignored, to avoid unwanted program changes!
 Also, any voltage above +8.5V always selects program #16.**

-Obviously, any program can be altered (depending your needs), saved to external **.vktProgram** (_Vektor PROGRAM_) file, then possibly loaded later.
+Obviously, any program can be altered (depending your needs), saved to external **.vktProgram** (_Vektor PROGRAM_) file, then possibly loaded later (to same or different program number).

 :information_source: **Program name always follows the specified filename** when you save the current program, but with restrictive character set (see below).
 If more than 16 characters is specified as filename, the new program name is truncated to first seven characters, followed by three periods, then the last six characters of the filename.
 For example, ABCDEFGHIJKLMNOPQRST as filename gives "ABCDEF...OPQRST" as new program name.
 However, the filename itself is not affected.